mdn/content/files/en-us/web/css/box-edge/index.md

 - `<visual-box>`

   - : Refers to the rectangular box generated for an element as seen by a user on a web page.
 It includes the element's content, padding, and border.
-It excludes the margin area.
+Also referred to as `<box>`, this value excludes the margin area.
 This value type is used for the {{cssxref("background-clip")}} and {{cssxref("overflow-clip-margin")}} properties.

 - `<layout-box>`

   - : Refers to the space occupied by an element, including its content, padding, border, and margin.
 This value type is used for layout and positioning purposes.
-This value type is used for the {{cssxref("shape-outside")}} property.
+Also referred to as `<shape-box>`, this value type is used for the {{cssxref("shape-outside")}} property.

 - `<paint-box>`

-  - : Refers to the area within the layout box that is used to render the content visually.
+  - : Refers to the area within the layout box that is used to visually render the content.
 This includes the area where the element's background and borders are painted.
-It excludes the margin area.
+As an element's paintable area does not include its margins, this value excludes `margin-box`.

 - `<coord-box>`